lyuben-todorov/piko/docs/protocol.md

 this operation, Ivan can send a `SEQRES` to each of its neighbours.
 Each one responds with their `SEQ` number
 (which should be the same) and marks Ivan locally as `WRK`.
 Ivan is then promoted to `WRK`.

+The only exception is when the node's neighbour list is empty, in which case it goes straight into `WRK`.

 ### Work phase
 A worker is required to send a heartbeat to each (for now) of its neighbours each 1s.
 If a node goes silent for more
 than `5`, seconds, it is removed from the cluster.